railsfactory/spree_multi_theme/README.md

 SUMMARY
 -------

-Olive Drab Green Theme is a standalone theme for Spree Commerce version 1.1.0.
+Spree Multi Theme is a standalone theme for Spree Commerce version 1.1.0.

 This theme is now being used as the base theme for SpreeUI demo store: